-Online Virtual Classroom - Virtual classes are run 6 days a week including Saturdays with classes starting at 0800 and finishing at 1600 for 2 weeks.
+Virtual classes are run 5 days a week, with classes starting at 0800 and finishing at 1600.

-While we have allocated course durations for all in-class courses, depending on the group, it may be completed sooner.
+While we have allocated session time frames for all courses, depending on the group, it may be completed sooner.

 It is your responsibility to complete your assignments during the course or once the course has finished should you not have time during the course.